IBM/aspera-cli/docs/README.erb.md

 When a plugin is invoked, the preset associated with the name of the plugin is loaded, unless the option --no-default (or -N) is used.

-Note that special plugin name: `config` can be associated with a preset that is loaded initially, typically used for default values.
+> Note: Special plugin name: `config` can be associated with a preset that is loaded initially, typically used for default values.

 Operations on this preset are done using regular `config` operations: